-LG To Unveil 2020 Real 8K TV Lineup Featuring Next-Gen AI Processor At CES 2020 | 03.01.20 | finanzen.ch
+LG to Unveil 2020 Real 8K TV Lineup Featuring Next-Gen AI Processor at CES 2020 | 03.01.20 | finanzen.ch

 LG's latest 8K TVs also feature upgraded performance thanks to the new α (Alpha) 9 Gen 3 AI Processor.
 By leveraging deep learning technology, the 2020 lineup delivers optimized picture and sound quality for all types of content through AI-based 8K upscaling.
 Based on an intelligent deep learning network, AI 8K Upscaling delivers vivid and accurate 8K images by analyzing the content and applying Quad Step Noise Reduction and frequency-based Sharpness Enhancer to increase lower resolution content to near 8K perfection.

 The α9 Gen 3 processor's AI Picture Pro is capable of recognizing faces and text on screen, fine-tuning and sharpening each to produce more natural skin tones, well-defined facial features and clearer, more readable characters.
-In addition, its Auto Genre Selection recognizes the type of content being watched and automatically applies the ideal picture settings, guaranteeing the best image quality among four genres: movie, sports, standard and animation.
+What's more, Auto Genre Selection recognizes the type of content being watched and automatically applies the ideal picture settings, guaranteeing the best image quality among four genres: movie, sports, standard and animation.

 On top of the exceptional viewing experience, LG 8K TVs offer a new level of convenience made possible by AI technology.
 Users can monitor and control compatible IoT devices directly from the TV's Home Dashboard, while Hands-Free Voice Control allows viewers to easily control multiple connected devices with just their voice, even from across the room.
 Available in 144 countries, ThinQ voice recognition is built into every LG 8K TV.
 And with LG's popular smart TV platform, webOS, the new TVs support Apple AirPlay 2 and HomeKit as well as both Google Assistant and Amazon Alexa, with Amazon Alexa Premium Far-Field Voice compatibility in the future.

+"LG is deeply committed to providing consumers with an outstanding viewing experience," said Park Hyoung-sei, president of the LG Home Entertainment Company.
+"With LG 8K OLED and NanoCell TVs, customers can know they are getting future-proofed products that will deliver mesmerizing picture quality regardless of the format."

 LG's comprehensive, 8K lineup will be on show during CES 2020 from January 7-10 at the company's booth (#11100, Central Hall, Las Vegas Convention Center).
-Follow all of LG's CES activities and announcements by visiting https://ces2020.lgusnewsroom.com/.
+Follow all of LG's CES activities and announcements on social media using #LGCES2020.

 * Test results for LG's new 77-inch LG SIGNATURE OLED 8K and 65-inch NanoCell 8K (Nano97 series) TVs confirmed by TÜV Rheinland as surpassing minimum contrast modulation (CM) threshold requirements for Real 8K.